kovacshuni/koauth/README.md

 # KOauth - Asynchronous Scala Library for OAuth 1.0a

+**Not released yet.
+Work is in progress.
+Not ready for any kind of testing or using in production.**

 This library aids calculations according to the [Oauth 1.0a](http://oauth.net/core/1.0a/) specifications for both HTTP server and client.